Twisted Log Cabin Quilt Block

 However you choose and arrange your colours, this is a block to have some fun with and discover exciting layout options you may not even have thought of.
 Make a few, stick them on the design wall, and have fun!
 Or just print out the colouring diagram a few times, cut them out and play with crayons to see what you can come up with.

-The Twisted Log Cabin quilt block is available in the pattern shop.
+Both versions of the Twisted Log Cabin quilt block are now available in the pattern shop.

-Don't forget to check out all of this month's quilt blocks!
+Don't forget to check out all of the month's quilt blocks!

 Starry Steps Quilt Block by Carolina Moore